ricauduro/access_control_with_python_and_esp01/README.md

 	 pip install opencv-contrib-python
 </pre>

- We can split the code in 3 main parts, capture, encode and validate.
+ We can split the code in 3 main parts -> capture, encode and validate.

  Let´s start with capture